ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

     - Is the lattice constant optimised?
 Why?
 If not, does it want to expand or contract?
     ??? success "Answer"
         No. The evidence is that $P$ is 1321.92 kbar, which is very large (atmospheric pressure is only 1 bar).
-Since the sign is positive, it wants to expand.
+Since the sign is positive, the lattice wants to expand.

     !!! note "Note"
-        Sometimes, when simulating molecules (or 2D crystals) with a large supercell, the stresses can substantially negative.
-This happens when we use a large vacuum in the simulation box.
-So the components of the stress along the directions of vacuum is large.
-These stress components are meaningless.
+        When simulating molecules (or 2D crystals), we use a large supercell with lots of vacuum to avoid artificial interactions between periodic images.
+When you calculate the stress for such a supercell, you often find that it is large and negative along the direction which separates the periodic images.
+Of course, this stress is not physically meaningful and should be ignored.

 ### Optimizing lattice parameters of unit cells
 We will now carry out the structural optimisation in carbon diamond to find the equilibrium lattice parameter.
 !!! note "Note on choice of plane-wave cutoff"
-    In doing this you should keep in mind that it can take a higher energy-cut off to converge the force or equivalently the stress as we saw at the start of this lab.
-Also, if you recall the number of planewaves depends on the cell volume, so if during the course of the calculation we change the volume we may also change the number of plane waves, or if we fix the number of plane waves we are changing the effective energy cut-off (the latter for Quantum Espresso, but different codes will handle this differently).
-So you need to be quite careful about this when optimizing lattice vectors.
+    Keep in mind that you might need a higher plane-wave cutoff to converge the force or the stress (as we saw at the start of this lab).
+Also, the number of plane waves in your calculation depends on the unit cell volume.
+So if during the course of the calculation we change the unit cell volume, we also change the number of plane waves; or if we fix the number of plane waves, we are changing the plane-wave cut-off (Quantum Espresso does the latter, but different DFT codes handle this differently).
+So you need to be quite careful when optimizing lattice vectors.

 !!! example "Task 4 - Optimising the unit cell"
     - Go to the directory `04_cd_opt` and read the input file `CD_opt.in`.
 You'll notice in addition to the inputs mentioned, there's also a fairly high energy cut-off, and we've lowered the SCF convergence threshold from the default.
 Run this now with `pw.x`.